Aliases for DICER1 Gene

 GeneCards Summary for DICER1 Gene

-DICER1 (Dicer 1, Ribonuclease Type III) is a Protein Coding gene.
-Diseases associated with DICER1 include pleuropulmonary blastoma and goiter, multinodular 1, with or without sertoli-leydig cell tumors.
-Among its related pathways are MicroRNAs in cancer and Translational Control.
-GO annotations related to this gene include ATP-dependent helicase activity and miRNA binding.
-An important paralog of this gene is DDX58.
+DICER1 (Dicer 1, Ribonuclease III) is a Protein Coding gene.
+Diseases associated with DICER1 include Global Developmental Delay, Lung Cysts, Overgrowth, And Wilms Tumor and Pleuropulmonary Blastoma.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Mitotic Prophase.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and hydrolase activity.